It seems unbelievable that online jobs for doctors are available since our traditional idea of physicians doesn’t really fit the work-from-home model.

 Medical directors are the “managers” in the medical field.

-As such, the job involves a plethora of tasks, such as managing a team of physicians, overseeing medical trials, and assisting in recruitment or training of new staff members, among others.
+As such, the job involves a plethora of tasks, such as ensuring excellent patient care, managing a team of physicians, overseeing medical trials, and assisting in the recruitment or training of new staff members, among others.

 3. Research and Development Consultant

-If you love the R&D of medical science, you can have work-from-home employment opportunities from pharmaceutical companies, labs and other similar employers.
+If you love the research and development aspect of medical science, you can have work-from-home employment opportunities from pharmaceutical companies, labs, and other similar employers.

-For example, Jazz Pharmaceuticals hire pharmacists, physicians or other medical practitioners to serve as medical science liaisons and oversee clinical studies, analyze data and treatment, present programs, conduct testing, and perform other tasks.
+For example, Jazz Pharmaceuticals hire pharmacists, physicians, and other medical practitioners to serve as medical science liaisons and oversee clinical studies, analyze data and treatment, present programs, conduct testing, and perform other tasks.